NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 About the author

-1 The cost data presented here are based on NEXT active customers in the U.S. who purchased general liability insurance over the previous 12 months.
+1 The cost data presented here are based on ERGO NEXT active customers in the U.S. who purchased general liability insurance over the previous 12 months.
 These data should not be considered a substitute for obtaining a quote specific to your business.
-These data were updated in August 2025.
+These data were updated in April 2026.

 What we cover